jbirddog/blue/README.md

 ## Execution

 BlueVM follows a simple byte oriented execution strategy.
-Using the values from the BlueVM data portion of the code buffer it:
+Using the values from the BlueVM data portion of memory it begins the outer interpreter:

-1. Checks if a byte is available in the input buffer
+1. Check if the instruction pointer is within bounds of the input buffer
    1. If not exit using stack depth as status code
-   1. If so read a byte and increment the input buffer's here by one byte
+   1. If so read a byte and increment the instruction pointer by one
 1. Locate the opcode entry in the opcode map
    1. If code address is 0 push the opcode on the data stack and call invalid opcode handler
 1. Push the code address and flags on the data stack and call the opcode handler